amandakso/nextjs-blog/posts/books/wrap-ups/february-2025-monthly-wrap.md

 #### February's Literary Landscape

-- Books Read:
+- Books Read: 8
-- Average Rating:
+- Average Rating: 3.97
 - Favorite Book of the Month: _Sword of Kaigen_
 - Honorable Mentions: _The Fox Wife_, _All Systems Red_, and _Assassin's Apprentice_
-- Genre Breakdown: 3 Fantasy, 2 Romance, 1 Sci-Fi, 1 Literary Fiction
+- Genre Breakdown: 3 Fantasy, 2 Romance, 1 Sci-Fi, 1 Literary Fiction, 1 Thriller

 #### February's Literary Expedition: Field Notes

 - _The Fox Wife_ by Yangsze Choo (4.5/5 ⭐):

-  > Absolutely obsessed enchanting story centered on Chinese fox folklore.
+  > Absolutely obsessed with this enchanting story centered on Chinese fox folklore.
 While the dual POV narrative occasionally slowed the pacing, I became completely absorbed in this atmospheric winter fantasy.
 The exploration of grief and healing resonated deeply, and though the plot was somewhat predictable, I can't imagine the story unfolding any other way.
-A near-perfect standalone perfect to curl up with during the winter months.
+A near-perfect standalone that's made for curling up with during the winter months.

 - _The Sword of Kaigen_ by M.L.
 Wang (5/5 ⭐):